ronymeyer/workflow-status/README.md

 ### Outputs

 * `status` & `conclusion` - Result of Github API.
 For a list of the possible `status` and `conclusion` options, see [Create a check run](https://docs.github.com/rest/reference/checks#create-a-check-run)
+* Please note that `conclusion` may be null when the workflow is currently running

 ## Example Workflow